sayzlim/revenue.js/README.md

 - native_index: the index of returned ads, useful if you wish to display more than one ad on a single page
 - native_logo: the ad medium-size image URL
 - native_title: the ad title

+### Available Functions
+`_native.hide()` — you may pass this function into `onclick` event handler to hide the ad for 24 hours.
+For example, check out Flooating Footer Bar demo at https://codepen.io/sayzlim/pen/KxbVoq